 L-tryptophan is an essential amino acid that is a precursor to the brain neurotransmitter serotonin.
 A diet that’s deficient in tryptophan reduces serotonin production in the brain and can lead to depression, anxiety, mood disorders, insomnia, poor cognition, and other brain conditions.
-On the contrary, research shows that a high-tryptophan diet can have a positive effect on reducing such symptoms.
+On the contrary, research shows that eating a diet with high troptophan foods can have a positive effect on reducing such symptoms.

 So how do we get L-tryptophan in our diets?
 And if we aren’t getting enough, do tryptophan supplements help?
 We’ll start with the food part of the equation.

 When we think of tryptophan foods, turkey typically comes to mind first.
 But this powerful little brain nutrient also can be consumed via other food sources along with supplements.

 Foods highest in L-tryptophan include:

 The best way to improve your L-tryptophan levels is to take high-quality tryptophan supplements.

 How Do Tryptophan Supplements Work?

 Tryptophan supplements are typically available in 500 mg and 1000 mg tablets and capsules.
 You should take L-tryptophan on an empty stomach, preferably 15 minutes before mealtimes or two hours after eating to increase the absorption.

 While carbohydrates increase the L-tryptophan absorption, they generally aren’t recommended as a high-carb diet can actually make mood and depression symptoms worse.
 As long as you take an L-tryptophan supplement on an empty stomach, the amino acid will be absorbed properly.

 Tryptophan Supplements: What Dosage?